 This involves cutting a hole through your floor to route plumbing and attaching a suitable holding tank to the underside of your vehicle.
 While this is a whole lot more complex, it does open up some space under your sink for storage.
 However, dumping won’t be as easy as it is with a portable container.

-You can make just about any sink work inside of a van, but we really like this 16” Kingston Brass bar sink because it’s a good size (not too small, not too big), it looks great, and it’s a whole lot more affordable than other bar sinks we found.
+You can make just about any sink work inside of a DIY camper van conversion, but we really like this 16” Kingston Brass bar sink because it’s a good size (not too small, not too big), it looks great, and it’s a whole lot more affordable than other bar sinks we found.

 You’ll also need a 2” bar sink strainer and a drain pipe from the hardware store (you may have to cut the pipe short or find a flexible one to feed into your gray water tank).